 Pressing usually takes place soon after the coagulation stage (curdling) of cheesemaking; once the cheese is firm enough, it is pierced to release any trapped gas and then placed in a press.
 In modern cheesemaking, the curd may be chopped or ground first so that it will better expel whey during pressing.

-List of The 7 Best Cheese Presses Reviews in 2022
+Reviews of The 7 Best Cheese Presses in 2023

 Here are top rated cheese press for sale